Written by the TreasureGuide for the exclusive use of treasurebeachesreport.blogspot.com.

 My conclusion is that the compact was on the bank, where it was preserved - not in the water.

 So far I have spent about half an hour looking at that area and will investigate it more in the future since it is so convenient to me.
 I wouldn't bother if I was serious about making a good find, but there is the slimmest possibility that something much older will show up, and maybe even something like an older coin.
-The likelihood of either of those is small, but there could be something sort of interesting relic to be found.
+The likelihood of either of those is small, but there could be some sort of interesting relic to be found.

 Here are a few.

 1. Visual site inspection.
-Determine if current conditions good or not, and what spots might be most promising.
+Determine if current conditions are good or not, and what spots might be most promising.

 3. Sample with metal detector.